pranabdas/react-learning/README.md

 [Go back to master branch](https://github.com/pranabdas/react-learning/tree/master)

-Here we will use useState to change some elements of our app.
-We will click a button and change the heading.
+Here we will use useState to build a counter.
+We will change the value with a function instead of directly setting the value as we have done in previous examples.

+Main app is here: [my-react-app/src/App.jsx](./my-react-app/src/App.jsx)